 What if King’s mother had “fixed” everything the way parents are wont to do, myself included?
 What if she had found other white friends for him?
 What if she convinced her husband that the family should pack up and move?
 In today’s world, we would put the kid in therapy and label him a victim and treat him for anxiety.

-When I think about the issues I stress about with my children, it all seems pretty superficial.
-I truly can’t imagine what parenting during that time would have been.
-A parent’s job is to protect their child from pain, and during that time much of the pain was beyond any parent’s control.
-The movie shows Mrs. King as a pillar of strength and kindness as her son explained why he was crying.
+The movie portrays Mrs. King as a pillar of strength and kindness when her son explained why he was crying.
 I always wondered what happened later.
 What was she feeling after she tucked her son into bed?

 I wonder if Mrs. King cried that night.
 I bet she did.
 I wonder if she couldn’t wait for her husband to get home so he would hold her in his arms.
-I wonder if she called her own mother for comfort and reassurance that she had said the right things.
+I wonder if she called her own mother for comfort.

-So, the story goes that Mrs. King was calm and wise when her little boy cried his heart out.
-The story goes that she comforted him and sent him on his way.
+Mrs. King was calm and wise when her little boy cried his heart out.
+She comforted him and sent him on his way.
 His life certainly was not perfect, but he turned out OK.
 It’s a pretty good parenting lesson.
 Rather than trying to put our children in a bubble, I wonder if we should focus on teaching resilience.
 Maybe creating the perfect childhood shouldn’t be the dream.
-Maybe teaching compassion in all circumstances, and grit when the times get hard would be better goal.
+Maybe teaching compassion in all circumstances, and grit when the times get hard would be a better goal.

-I think Dr. King and his mother would like that.
+I think Dr. King and his mother would agree.